 Being close and feeling trapped

 There is help for recovery and change.
 The first step is getting guidance and support.
 These symptoms are deeply ingrained habits and difficult to identify and change on your own.
 Join a Twelve Step program, such as Codependents Anonymous or seek counseling.
-Get my ebooks, 10 Steps to Self-Esteem and How to Speak Your Mind – Become Assertive and Set Limits to build self-esteem and become more assertive.
+Do the exercises in my books, Conquering Shame and Codependency: 8 Steps to Freeing the True You and

 ©Darlene Lancer, MFT 2012